Like this short story? Here’s a link to my book of short stories

-Walking in, who do we meet on the desk?
+Walking in, whose on the desk?
 Mrs. Gustafson.

 “You’re a mean old lady,” she said, right to Mrs. G’s face.

-Gustafson turned bright red.
-She could dish it out, but couldn’t take it, I thought.
+Gustafson turned white.
+She can dish it out, but can’t take it, I thought.

-As we were leaving, I said, “Nice seeing you again, Mrs. Gustafson,” I said, laughing in her face.
+As we were leaving, I said, “Nice seeing you again, Mrs. Gustafson,” laughing in her face.
 Maria glared at her under black knitted eyebrows.

 Mrs. G didn’t say a word.
-She just turned red.
+Not a word.

 “Louise tells me you’re old friends,” Jen said.
 “We’ll get going and let you two catch up.
 C’mon, Maria.
 Say goodbye to Uncle Red.”